Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLocale-c.rst

 * If a :sip:ref:`~PyQt6.QtCore.QLocale` object is constructed with the default constructor, it will use the default locale's settings.

-* QString::toInt(), QString::toDouble(), etc., interpret the string according to the default locale.
-If this fails, it falls back on the "C" locale.

 * QString::arg() uses the default locale to format a number when its position specifier in the format string contains an 'L', e.g. "%L1".

 The following example illustrates how to use :sip:ref:`~PyQt6.QtCore.QLocale` directly: